muppet9010/Factorio-JD-Plays/README.md

 - Tested with Factorio 0.17.41
 - Rocket Silo is immune from player damage.
 - Add an escape pod recipe and item that is unlocked with the rocket silo.
 Cost is the same as 1 satalite, plus a fish.
-Uses alien in yellow tank graphic.
+Uses vanilla game's alien in yellow tank graphic.
-- Game is only won when a player rides a rocket in an escape pod.
+- Game is only won when a rocket is launched with an escape pod in it.